Quixoty/quixoty-test4.github.io/_posts/2020-08-28-designing with tree bark (part 2).md

 </p>

 <img src="/assets/images/monoculture, Martyn Ferry.JPG" alt="">
-<figcaption>Should one of these birches become infected with pests or disease, the whole area of tree planting is at risk (Image source: Martyn Ferry)</figcaption>
+<figcaption>Should one of these birches become infected with pests or disease, the whole area of tree planting is at risk <br>(Image source: Martyn Ferry)</figcaption>

 <br>